katehu/katehu.github.io/proxies.md

 title: Proxies
 ---

-# Research Interest
+# Intelligent Use of Auxiliary Information

 Auxiliary information includes any variable collected for a studied population that isn’t the main interest of analysis.
 For example, a proxy of an expensive-to-obtain variable of interest is one type of auxiliary information.
 Instrumental variables and negative control variables can also be considered as auxiliary information.
 This auxiliary information are often abundant from many data sources, such as remote sensing images, electronic health records, census data, and a baseline survey in a cohort study.
 This enormous amount of inexpensive but relevant information from additional data sources is often ignored in data analysis, missing the opportuntiy to improve the quailty of a qualitative study.
 My interest is to develop tools to help people harness the full potential of this easy-to-obtain and often free information.

-**Currently**,I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.
+Currently,I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.
 I focus on recovering the causal estimand for continuous exposure and outcomes, which is often the case for environmental studies and less studied. <br/>

 1. [Use negative controls, instrumental variables, and proxies to adjust for unmeasured confounding bias](#bias)
 2. [Use proxies in case-cohort studies to enhance inference precision](#precision)